-Several titles and authors of genre interest are on the 13-title longlist for the 2020 International Booker Prize:
+Several titles and authors of genre interest made the 13-title longlist for the 2021 International Booker Prize:

 The award is given “every year for a single book that is translated into English and published in the UK or Ireland.”
 The £50,000 prize is divided equally among the author and translator(s).
 Shortlisted authors and translators will each receive £1,000.
-Judges for 2020 are Lucie Campos, Jennifer Croft, Ted Hodgkinson (chair), Valeria Luiselli, and Jeet Thayil.
-The shortlist will be announced April 2 and the winner on May 19, 2020.
+Judges for 2021 are Aida Edemariam, Lucy Hughes-Hallett, Neel Mukherjee, Olivette Otele, and George Szirtes.
+The shortlist will be announced April 22, 2021 and the winner on June 2.

 For more information, including the complete longlist, see the Booker Prize website.